My story of educational development is centered on advocacy for meaningful engagement with students about their learning.

 Because I came to educational development through student-faculty partnership, my story of educational development is centered on advocacy for meaningful engagement with students about their learning.
 My research is also inflected by my own struggles to take that meaningful experience and translate it into a path forward in this field.
 I’ve spent my career working in educational development, but this work has happened in round-about and co-created ways.
 My writing and presentations below reflect both the challenge and rich possibility in that liminality.

-Doktor, S., Bach, D., Abbot, S., Hardin, J. (Forthcoming).
-Beyond the threshold: A case study of partnership between students and faculty developers.
+Doktor, S., Bach, D., Abbot, S., Hardin, J. (2019).
+At the threshold: A case study of a partnership between a student organization and an educational development center.
+International Journal for Students as Partners, 3(1).

 Abbot, S. & Gravett, E. (2018).
 Querying the P(hD)ath to educational development in higher education.
 In Bossu, C. & Brown, N. (Eds.), Professional and Support Staff in Higher Education.
 Singapore: Springer.